Bartlesville Radio » News » Retired BPD Lt.'s Last Chemo Treatment Celebrated

 The Bartlesville Police Department, the Bartlesville Fire Department, the Washington County Sheriff's Office and Washington County Emergency Management joined members of the public for the drive-by parade for McCarty.
 The procession headed down Princeton Drive from Sooner Park to Harvard Drive in order to pass McCarty's home to give him a memory that will surely last a lifetime.

 Below is video of the drive-by parade leaving Sooner Park.
+You can also see Mr. McCarty and his family watching the procession below, courtesy of Carol McCarty.

 « Back to News